TITLE 59: MENTAL HEALTH

 5) purpose of medication, special instructions, common side-effects and potential consequences of not taking the medication or of not taking the medication properly; and

 d) When requested to do so by an individual, authorized direct care staff may assist an individual in the self-administration of medications by taking the medication from the locked area where it is stored and handing it to the individual.
 If the individual is physically unable to open the container, a staff member may open the container for the individual.
-Agency staff may also assist physically impaired individuals, such as those who have arthritis, cerebral palsy, or Parkinson's disease, in the removal of the medication from the container and in consuming or applying the medication.
+Agency staff may also assist physically impaired individuals, such as those who have arthritis, cerebral palsy or Parkinson's disease, in the removal of the medication from the container and in consuming or applying the medication.

 g) A medication administration record need not be kept for those individuals for whom the attending physician has given permission to have access to their own medications and to be fully responsible for taking their own medications.
+However, each agency shall develop and implement a quality assurance procedure to ensure that self-administered medications are taken in accordance with prescribed orders.
+Documentation must include medication name, dosage and frequency, and the identity of the prescribing physician or other person licensed to prescribe medications in Illinois.